annotation/text-fabric/docs/Api/App.md

     ???+ info "Description"
         Displays the material that corresponds to a node in a graphical way.
+        The internal structure of the nodes that are involved is also revealed.

     ??? info "node"
         a node of arbitrary type.